 Making the Graham Cracker Crumble

-Once you’ve finished the blueberry compote, you’ll want to get started on the Cinnamon Graham Cracker Crumble recipe.
+Once you’ve finished the blueberry compote, you’ll want to get started on the Cinnamon Graham Cracker Crumble recipe, which is also part of our mini apple pies.
 You can find the Getting it prepped while the cake is baking will allow you to immediately put it in the oven once the cake is done.

 If you work quickly you can get everything cooling together and ready for assembly.